-The principals of treating bronchiectasis in Aboriginal, Torres Strait Islander and Mãori people are similar to that in non-Indigenous children and adults (see Management Strategies).
+The principles of treating bronchiectasis in Aboriginal, Torres Strait Islander and Mãori people are similar to that in non-Indigenous children and adults (see Management Strategies).
 Adaptation of delivery of care and education are generally required when servicing Aboriginal and Torres Strait Islander people.
 Those who live in rural-remote regions provide particular challenges for the delivery of care.
 In asthma, including local Indigenous workers improves outcomes, but there are no data specific for bronchiectasis.

 Recommendation-31 of the Australian and New Zealand guidelines states that “Providing healthcare for Indigenous people in rural-remote regions requires flexible and adaptive arrangements.
 However, it should not alter the objective of delivering best practice treatment to this population” (TSANZ Bronchiectasis Guidelines) Bronchiectasis CSLD Management Plan

 Involve the family and Aboriginal Health Practitioners (AHP) when possible

 Include and engage family members when discussing medical strategies

 AHP’s provide a communication link between medical staff and patients, ensuring that the treatment provided is culturally appropriate.

 To provide cultural guidance to support and manage patients

 To provide cultural safety in a Mãori context

 In the Northern Territory alone there are more than 100 Aboriginal languages and dialects spoken